vuo/vuo/node/vuo.serial/descriptions/vuo.serial.md

 If you're not sure whether Vuo is detecting your serial device:

-   - Add a `Receive Serial Data` node to your composition.
+   - Add a [Receive Serial Data](vuo-node://vuo.serial.receive) node to your composition.
 Double-click on its `Device` input port to bring up a menu of all connected serial devices.
 See if your device is in the list.
    - Check the Console application for any messages about serial devices.

 If Vuo isn't detecting your device:

    - Make sure your composition is referring to the correct device.
 (Sometimes two devices of the same model can have different names and URLs.)
    - Make sure you've installed any necessary drivers for the device.
-(On macOS 10.8 and earlier, you may need to install [FTDI's VCP driver](http://www.ftdichip.com/Drivers/VCP.htm).)
    - Make sure the device is securely plugged in.
    - Try plugging the device into a different port on your computer.